knpuniversity/symfony2-rest/knpu/episode5/hateoas-hypermedia-buzzwords.md

 > What if we didn't write API documentation and instead, every response
 > we send back self-documents what endpoints you might want next via links?

-So when we send back a programmer resource, what if it contained a link for every other possible thing the client might want to do next - like starting a battle with that programmer?
+So when we send back a programmer resource, it would contain a link for every other possible thing the client might want to do next - like starting a battle with that programmer.

 In an ideal world, you would stop writing documentation and just say:

 > Hey, use my API!
 Every time you make a request, I'll include details about
 > what do to next.

-In reality, HATEOAS is a fantasy.
-Well, at least for now.
+In reality, HATEOAS is a fantasy, at least for now.
 For it to work, links would need to be able to contain what HTTP method to use, what fields to send, and what those fields mean.
-It's hard, way too hard for most people right now.
+It's hard, way too hard for most people right now, including me.

 Here's the right way to navigate this mine field.
 Instead of saying: